Carmen: Synopsis, Character Map

 Carmen

 There’s a tavern near the walls of Seville.
-That’s where we dance, drink, and make noise.
+There we dance, drink and make noise.
 But being alone is boring.
 I need a new lover.

 Près des remparts de Séville